 Through our research, there was more and more indication that although the senior persona is the final user to benefit from the app’s recreational activities, there was a need to examine further the facilitators’ role in our experience.

-Besides encouraging the senior to engage in the activity, our app needed to reinforce that it is a tool for the facilitator to expand from it and get the most out of a recreational interaction with the seniors.
-Therefore we need to get the facilitator involved for our end user, the seniors, to be able to properly benefit from the mental stimulation and social interactions our app will provide.
+Our app needed to reinforce that it is a tool for the facilitator to expand from it and get the most out of an interaction with the seniors.
+Therefore we need to get the facilitator involved for our end-user, the seniors, to be able to properly benefit from the mental stimulation and social interactions our app will provide.

 Prioritizing main things to tackle

 Our ecosystem revealed a whole platform in which there were many opportunities to work on and problems to be solved.
 But in order to have our MVP fulfil the project goal, we had to focus on only the essential and what could fit in our short timeline.